Skip to content

 Lead is a highly poisonous metal that can be found in some plumbing and paint used on old houses and old toys.
 Adults and children can experience lead poisoning, but it is more common in younger children.
 Lead poisoning in children is one of the most preventable environmental poisonings.
 Learn more about lead poisoning and how to prevent it from happening to you or your family.

 Children can get lead poisoning by eating or breathing in dust from lead-based paint.
-Lead-based paint can be on old house walls, old toys, furniture, and even certain hobby materials especially if painted before the year 1978.
-Another source of lead poisoning is tap water.
-Usually, this is more common in older homes, when lead pipes were used.
+Lead-based paint can be on old house walls, old toys, furniture, and even certain hobby materials.
+Another source of lead poisoning is tap water, which is more common in older homes, when lead pipes were used.
 Lead poisoning from tap water can affect both children and adults.

-Lead pipes can be found in homes built before 1986.
 A magnet will not adhere to lead, so this can be one way to determine if your pipe is a lead pipe.
 Hardware stores offer at-home water tests that look for levels of lead in your tap.
+You can also check the color and texture of your pipes— lead pipes are typically dull gray and will scratch easily to reveal a shiny silver surface beneath.
 Testing done by a certified laboratory is the most accurate way to determine the lead risk in your home.

 If you are concerned that your house’s water main or plumbing may be exposing you to lead, it’s best to contact your water utility company or a licensed plumber.
 A professional can determine if any water lines have lead pipes and if so, what the next steps are.

 No, you cannot get lead poisoning from bathing in water that contains lead.
-Not even if there is more lead than the Environmental Protection Agency (EPA) recommends in the bathwater.
-Lead is not absorbed through the skin, so washing in a shower or bath that has water from a lead pipe should be safe for you and your children.
+This is true even if there is more lead than the Environmental Protection Agency (EPA) recommends in the bathwater.
+The reason is that lead is not absorbed through the skin.
+So, washing in a shower or bath that has water from a lead pipe should be safe for you and your children.
+However, if you happen to drink the water as you’re showering, this may lead to a lead exposure.

 Lead Poisoning Symptoms

 Signs of lead poisoning vary depending on the person’s age and the amount of lead in their system.
-Lead poisoning is more common in children, but can still happen to adults too.
-The symptoms of lead poisoning are common and are often hard to detect.
-Symptoms do not usually appear until a lead level is moderately elevated in a person’s blood.
-Some symptoms for both children and adults include:
+It is more common in children, but exposures happen to adults too.
+Symptoms of too much lead are often hard to detect, and do not usually appear until the lead level is moderately elevated in a person’s blood.

 • Fatigue